 RoboCupJunior aims at bringing together many of these ideas, promoting project-oriented, team-based education, giving children with a variety of interests and abilities an opportunity to pick their own challenges while contributing to the progress of the whole.

 RoboCupJunior began in 1998, with a demonstration at RoboCup-98 in Paris.
 The following year, RoboCup-99 in Stockholm exhibited the first interactive RoboCupJunior workshops.
 At RCJ-2000 in Melbourne, over 100 children participated from 25 schools around Australia, as well as from Germany and the USA.
-Students entered one of three challenges: soccer, line-following sumo and dance.
+Students entered one of three challenges: soccer, line-following sumo and OnStage.
 In addition, over 500 local school children toured the RoboCup venue and learned about the initiative.

-RCJ-2001 was held in Seattle, USA, where 25 teams from four countries (USA, Australia, Germany, UK) entered soccer, rescue and dance challenges.
+RCJ-2001 was held in Seattle, USA, where 25 teams from four countries (USA, Australia, Germany, UK) entered soccer, rescue and OnStage challenges.
 A workshop was held following the tournament, where researchers shared their ideas and progress in educational robotics.

 RCJ-2002 was held in Fukuoka, Japan, where 59 teams from 12 countries participated.